badlydrawnrob/anki/themes/styles/README.md

 1. Get the [Marked App](http://marked2app.com/help/Special_Features/For_Programmers.html) which works with any editor for Mac.
 If you're on Linux or PC, you can use an [any markdown editor that utilises highlight.js](http://jbt.github.io/markdown-editor/).
 2. Write your code in Markdown using a [fenced code block](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).
-3. View the preview in Marked.
+3. View the [Marked preview](#automatic-syntax-highlighting-with-highlight-js).
 The syntax should be detected automatically, but you can specify a language if you prefer.
 4. The quickest way to grab the `highlight.js` code we need is to:
   - View the source code with *inspect element*
   - Remove the `<pre>` and `<code>` inline styles: in console type `$('pre, code').removeAttr('style');` ([screenshot here](../../img/marked-app-console.png))